 My name is Robert Chen.
-I am an engineer from the embedded software industry that took Springboard’s “Foundations of Data Science” course.
-For my Capstone project I used R to analyze Yelp’s data to see if there were ways the rating system could be tweaked to make it easier to pick good Indian restaurants.
+I am an engineer from the embedded software industry that took Springboard’s Introduction Data Science course.
+For my capstone project I used R to analyze Yelp’s data to see if there were ways the rating system could be tweaked to make it easier to pick good Indian restaurants.
 I had a lot of fun learning about how flexible and easy R is to use, the thought process data scientists go through (with the help of my fantastic mentor, Andi), and a few interesting things about Indian restaurant reviews.

 My experience with Springboard was very good.
 I saved a lot of time using the curated curriculum rather than researching every resource and picking and choosing them.
 I especially liked the courses on data exploration that featured data scientists from Facebook describing how they explore data and the courses on modeling which featured fantastic and fascinating courses from MIT on famous modeling examples (my favorite being the “Moneyball” and “Can we predict Supreme Court cases” examples).

-It then came time to choose the Capstone Project.
-Under the guidance of Andi, we decided to use the Yelp dataset.
+It then came time to choose the capstone project.
+Under the guidance of Andi, we decided to use the Yelp dataset (you can view a list of public data sets here).
 I was curious if we could use the exploration techniques I learned to solve a problem I had encountered in one of my favorite apps.

 The Problem — So Many Choices!

 Whether on a vacation with the family or on a business trip — or simply at home wanting to try something new, Yelp has been a great way to find good restaurants.
 One problem I encounter sometimes is that there can be a lot of restaurants of the same cuisine with similar ratings.
 Looking at Indian restaurants in the Schaumburg area, for example, one gets the following results: